-DAMs help you remain in control.
+DAMs help you remain in control and help you as a digital content management tool.
 With AI categorization, custom metadata to fit your company products, and respecting content copyrights; DAMs help you gain the upper hand in the ever-expanding libraries of digital material at your company.

 One of the core use-cases of Digital Asset Management is to help foster collaboration within your teams.
 Having one platform that teams can align on, to make suggestions on content edits and share materials (internally or externally) to stakeholders, greatly increases the ease and speed at which, often disparate, teams can collaborate.

 Finally, as web speed and optimization become more critical to SEO and conversion; it is paramount that your DAM can automate this, ensuring that all content hosted on your DAM is optimized, to be light and fast (including video), and that this optimized content is delivered to your end users via a CDN.

 DAMs have been around for a long time (roughly 30 years, or so!) - if you are a mature company that regularly works with content, the chances are you will have some sort of DAM platform (or process) in place already.
 However, the Digital Asset Management game has evolved.
 The platforms and processes from just a few years ago are now quickly becoming outdated or trying to play catch up.

 Today, API integrations, collaboration capabilities, content optimization, and performance are top company priorities.
 These priorities require DAMs built for these challenges.

 To end this article, we invite you to discover Filerobot - a collaborative and performant DAM, built to foster collaboration and help you gain control of your content.
 Designed for technical and non-technical teams.
 Click the link below to see a short video overview of Filerobot and how it can help you and your teams achieve more, together.

 What are examples of digital assets?